AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 The JupyterHub installation provides a way to provide a notebook-based computational environment to students.
-It is best to not think of this service as a way to *do assignments* in a restricted fashion, but as a general *light computing environment* that can also be used for courses.
+It is best to not think of this service as a way to *do assignments*, but as a general *light computing environment* that is designed to be easy enough to be used for courses.
 Thus, students should feel empowered to do their own computing.
 Jupyter works best for project/report type workflows, not lesson/exercise workflows but of course it can do that too.
+In particular, there is no real possibility for real-time grading and so on.

 Optionally, you may use `nbgrader (notebook grader
 <https://nbgrader.readthedocs.io/en/stable/>`__ to make assignments,